 Dinner at Zahav

-Zahav is not just one of the best restaurants in the city, it has been widely recognized as one of the best restaurants in the US over and over again.
-That means that if you want to partake of the delicious Israeli specialties here, you really have to plan ahead.
+Zahav is not just one of the best restaurants in Philadelphia, it has been widely recognized as one of the best restaurants in the US over and over again.
+That means that if you want to partake of the delicious Israeli specialties here, you really have to plan ahead with getting a reservation.
 But it’s worth the time.
 The hummus is amazing and the lamb shoulder with pomegranate molasses is life changing.
+In the summer, they have a patio where many (though not all) of the restaurant’s dishes are available and seating is first-come, first-served.

 Nightcap at Bok Bar

-For one of the best views in the city and a welcoming atmosphere, you can’t beat Bok Bar.
+For an incredible view and a welcoming atmosphere, you can’t beat Bok Bar.
 Formerly Bok Vocational High School, this unusual space has many of the details you would expect from a former school, which makes it fun to explore.
 It’s a great place to grab a drink and enjoy the sunset or a skyline view at night.
 It’s open from mid-April through late October.

 Alternative: For a completely different environment, check out Franklin Mortgage & Investment Company.
 This speakeasy offers a cozy space that’s perfect for relaxed conversation plus some of the best cocktails around.
 Andra Hem is another fabulous option in the Rittenhouse neighborhood.
 Reservations are recommended for both, but especially for Andra Hem.